humhub/documentation/docs/develop/modules.md

 Basically HumHub modules are identical to [Yii2 modules](http://www.yiiframework.com/doc-2.0/guide-structure-modules.html).

-A minimal HumHub module at least have to define the following files and metadata:
+A minimal HumHub module at least has to define the following files and metadata:

 ```
 my-module